epicchainlabs/epicchain-trace-visualizer/docs/Neo Express Invocation File.md

 ## Invocation File Format

-A neo-invoke file is a serialized JSON object that contains the information needed to invoke a Neo smart contract.
+A neo-invoke file is a serialized JSON object that contains the information needed to invoke a EpicChain smart contract.
 The file can have any extension, though it typically uses `.neo-invoke.json` to both indicate its usage as well as enable JSON syntax highlighting in tools.